Drafteame/serverless-plugin-go/README.md

     env:
       GOOS: 'linux' # Default compile OS
       CGO_ENABLED: '0' # By default CGO is disabled

+    # Bash commands to execute before compilation
+    # These commands will be executed once before all compilations
+    beforeBuild: []
 ```

 ### How does it work?